jamesdiacono/Replete/README.md

 - _package.json_: A Node.js package manifest.
 It declares Replete's dependencies and tells Node to interpret the above files as modules.

+The following files facilitate Deno's ability to load and run _replete.js_ directly over the network.

-- _import_map.json_: An import map declaring Replete's dependencies.
-It is only used when Deno loads _replete.js_ directly from the network.
+- _import_map.json_: A Deno import map declaring Replete's dependencies.

+- _fileify.js_: A module exporting a function that downloads files for offline use.

 ## Capabilities
 Replete expects to be provided with several __capability__ functions.
 These provide a rich opportunity to customize Replete.
 A minimal set of capabilities is defined for you, in the replete.js file.
 If you do not find them to be lacking, you may skip this section.